telerik/reporting-docs/designing-reports/styling-reports/styling-using-the-context-menu.md

 ---
 title: Styling Using the Context Menu
-page_title: Styling Using the Context Menu | for Telerik Reporting Documentation
+page_title: Styling Using the Context Menu
 description: Styling Using the Context Menu
 slug: telerikreporting/designing-reports/styling-reports/styling-using-the-context-menu
 tags: styling,using,the,context,menu